 Vacation Bible School became a well established movement in 1906 as a result of the inspiration and work of Mrs. Virginia Sinclair Hawes, a devout member of First Baptist Church.
 We continue that tradition with our VBS each year!

 Another mission church was established and carried as an arm of First Baptist Church for two years.
 In 1962 it was constituted as Jefferson Park Baptist Church.
 JPBC is still going strong today.

 On February 2, 1977 an uncontrollable fire swept through First Baptist Church, destroying the beautiful sanctuary and education building.
 The treasured memorial stained glass windows and the magnificent new organ were no more.
 The brass bell, cast in the Netherlands in 1854, fell from its steeple into the burning cauldron and broke into pieces.
-These pieces are later recovered and returned to the Netherlands for recasting; the bell now hangs in the bell tower at the front of the church, ringing out at the beginning of our worship once again.
+These pieces are later recovered and returned to the Netherlands for recasting; the bell now hangs in the bell tower at the front of the church.

 Through the Lord’s leadership and the blessing He bestowed upon His faithful servants, the first services were held in the present facilities (the construction of which was already underway when the fire occurred) on June 25, 1978.
 FBC is now being led by Dr. Rob Pochek.
 The following quote speaks to the spirit of our First Baptist family and its zeal and desire to promote the Gospel throughout this city, country and the continents: